 Many catwalk injuries can be prevented by employers if they adequately trained their employees on safety, proper weight shifts, proper carrying, and allowed the laborers to work at a safe pace instead of hurrying or trying to carry or do too much.
 The other main way to avoid platform injuries is by installing the catwalks properly and maintaining them on a regular schedule.
 This would avoid tragic accidents like a catwalk slip, catwalk collapse, ladder collapse, or a platform collapse.
 Some of the possible injuries from catwalk accidents include wrongful death, head injuries, concussions, broken bones, spinal cord injuries, coma, muscle strains, ligament sprains, back injuries, amputation, and more.
 If you got hurt at work, we will make sure to handle your workers’ compensation case as well as look into any third parties who are also at fault such as the manufacturer and installer of your catwalk, scaffolding, ladders, safety system, or platforms.
 Let us assist you during this tough time.

 We Have the Experience to Help You

-Our injury lawyers at the Law Offices of DiMarco | Araujo | Montevideo have helped people who have been injured from catwalk collapses and catwalk accidents since 1979 so we have the experience to help you win in court and get the maximum legal compensation.
-This is true for either workers’ compensation, third party injury cases, product defect cases or personal injury cases.
-Call us today at (888) 516-8530 to schedule a free initial consultation and case evaluation.
+Our Orange County injury lawyers at the DiMarco | Araujo | Montevideo have helped people who have been injured from catwalk collapses and catwalk accidents since 1979 so we have the experience to help you win in court and get the maximum legal compensation.
+This is true for either workers’ compensation, third-party injury cases, product defect cases, or personal injury cases.
+Contact us online or call us at (714) 783-2205 today to schedule a free initial consultation and case evaluation.
 You will not have to pay us until and unless we win your case.
 Feel free to call us any hour of the day or night as we are here ready to help you.